 Looking further at our example, we expect belt and motor noise, both of which are contributors to the overall fan noise level.
 Depending on the noise level to meet, we can blanket the belt guard and specify a low noise motor resulting in a 5 to 10 dBA noise reduction.

-We often use a direct driven fan and a variable frequency drive with the fan speed tweaked based on the CFM and static pressure requirement of the system.
-A 10% reduction in speed results in a two dBA reduction and a 20% rpm reduction, about five dBA.
+We often use a direct driven fan with a variable frequency drive (VFD) with the fan speed tweaked based on the CFM and static pressure requirement of the system.
+A 10% reduction in speed results in a 2 dBA reduction and a 20% rpm reduction, about 5 dBA.

 Now that we’ve addressed a single fan what happens when we install multiple fans in the same space.
 Using logarithmic addition, we know that two equal sound sources produce a resultant noise level that is three dBA higher.
 As an example, the noise from two 85 dBA fans would combine to produce 88 dBA overall.

 If you’re installing a fan in a noise-sensitive space or adjacent to a residential community, specifying or purchasing a fan, considering all of the fan noise sources and the environment is a must.